chalk art 1o1: how to create gorgeous DIY stencil art

 - Apply your stencil to your chalkboard, adhere with tape.

 - Brush or dab on the DIY liquid paste.

 - Press edges of stencil down firmly as you fill in.

-The best part about stencils and transfers is that they can be used and reused!
-You can get really creative.
+The best part about stencils and transfers is that they can be used and reused.
+You can get really creative with chalk art.

 - baby clothes/children’s clothing

 - tote bags

 The list is virtually endless.
 Choose your chalk art project.
 Use the appropriate type of paint for your surface.